-Policy 2.3: Continuously increase the number of bus stops, railway stations and ferry terminals with adequate shelter, prioritising improvements by the number of people boarding vehicles at each stop, whether each stop is an interchange and taking benefits and costs into account.
+Policy 2.3 Continuously increase the number of bus stops, railway stations and ferry terminals with adequate shelter, prioritising improvements by the number of people boarding vehicles at each stop, whether each stop is an interchange and taking benefits and costs into account.

-This policy provides a policy context for local authorities to provide bus shelters.
-The ultimate goal is to have shelters at all stops where there is sufficient demand to board vehicles.
+This policy provides a policy context for city and district councils to provide bus shelters.
+The ultimate goal is to have shelter at all stops where a sufficient number of people wait to board vehicles.
 This would encourage use of passenger transport which is competing with access to private car parking/garages which are often under cover.

-Policy 2.4: Continuously improve the standard of vehicles by setting Vehicle Quality Standards for buses and other standards for trains and ferries.
+Policy 2.4 Continuously improve the standard of vehicles by setting Vehicle Quality Standards for buses and other standards for trains and ferries.